 - Place brownies back in the oven on the middle rack and broil (at 500 degrees) for about 5 minutes or until the top is gently bubbling.

 - Remove from oven and let cool for a few minutes.

 - Garnish with whatever other toppings you want.
-I like to dust with extra cinnamon and cacao powder.
+I like to dust with a cinnamon and cacao powder.

-- Yields one 9-inch pan of brownies or about 16 brownies.
+- Yields one 9-inch pan or about 16 brownies.

 - Can be stored refrigerated up to 5 days.